-California fires raging as red flag warnings spread across the West
+Canadian wildfires force 14,000 to evacuate as California fires rage

 KCBS reported that the children were evacuated by SUVs, with a police escort, and while they were driving away, trees were burning just outside the windows of their vehicles.

 Eric Peterson, Santa Barbara County fire chief, said dangerous conditions meant the campers could not be taken out right away.
 "They were trapped because the road was completely enveloped by flames and there were trees falling down across the road and there was really just no way to get them out of there," Peterson said.

 "So we had fire personnel, sheriff's personnel and Los Padres National Forest personnel all back there keeping those kids safe, and they rode it out there with them for hours, until it was safe enough to get them out of there."

 All campers and staff were safe, organizers said in a message posted on social media.